-I find those that enter into these professions is often driven by a sense of passion and purpose, and devotion to what is more of a life calling than a job.
-That same passion and caring can come with a cost- whether it is sacrifices in personal life, burnout, compassion fatigue or vicarious trauma.
+I find those that enter into these professions are often driven by a deep sense of passion, purpose, and devotion.
+That same passion and caring can come with a cost- burnout, compassion fatigue and vicarious trauma.

 Resilience can be learned and practiced, and there is a way forward.
-We are all Wounded Healers- those of us in and out of these professions.
-When one become over-identified with being the healer because of career, it's at the risk of denying one's wounded parts, so they fester and grow.
-For those that are in helping professions, taking care of one's own wounding is paramount.
+We are all Wounded Healers- we all carry wounds and our own innate inner healer.
+When one become over-identified with being the helper, there is a risk of denying and neglecting one's own needs and wounded parts.
+For those that are in helping professions, taking care of oneself is paramount.

-My work with helping professionals is sometimes psychotherapy (including EMDR for vicarious trauma).
-At other times it may also include mentoring and consulting about self-care practices, exploration of ways to create more personal sustainability and set healthy boundaries, exploration of career alternatives, and managing symptoms of compassion fatigue and burnout.
+My work with helping professionals can include trauma treatment for vicarious trauma, breathwork, self-care planning and coaching, exploration of ways to create more personal sustainability in the work, exploration of career alternatives, and managing symptoms of compassion fatigue and burnout.